 - Keynote Bible Study Leader Church-Wide Gathering 2000, Presbyterian Women, Louisville, Kentucky

 Carol lives in Holland, Michigan with her husband, Tom.
-They have four children and four grandchildren.
+They have four children and seven grandchildren.
 She enjoys cooking, gardening, singing, and playing the Celtic harp.